USAA Auto Insurance Review for 2021

-However, it is important that you have your next insurer ready to go before canceling.
+However, you must have your next insurer ready to go before canceling.

-The last thing you want is a lapse in your car insurance policy — companies will penalize drivers with increased fees for car insurance lapses.
+The last thing you want is a lapse in your auto insurance policy -- companies will penalize drivers with increased fees for automobile insurance lapses.

 Your cancellation should go into effect immediately (as long as you didn't choose the mail option).